 Step 4: Add a Convenience Premium

 You come to them.
 They don't have to take time off work, get a ride, or sit in a waiting room.
 That's worth money.
-Don't be shy about pricing 10-20% above what a shop would charge — you're providing a premium service.
+Don't be shy about pricing 10-20% above what a shop would charge.
+You're providing a premium service.

 When to Raise Your Prices